-About two days later, Pat thanked me for sending the Q&A, but declined to run it “because there’s just too much controversy” surrounding my work.
+About two days later, Pat thanked me for sending the article, but declined to run it “because there’s just too much controversy” surrounding my work.

-Pat even suggested I repurpose the content for my blog (a good case for “being careful what you wish for”…).
+Pat even suggested I repurpose the content for my blog (a good case for “be careful what you wish for”…).

-So below are my answers in full, which I think you’ll find very interesting.
+So below are Pat’s questions with my answers in full, which I think you’ll find very interesting.
 Some of these questions I’ve never addressed publicly before.
 (Check out question #5 about “what mutual funds do you recommend?”)

-So just tell us in the “Comments” box at the end of this post your thoughts on any or all of the following:
+So just tell us in the “Speak Your Mind” box at the bottom of this post your thoughts on any or all of the following: